 Join Highstead, the Cornell Lab of Ornithology, Audubon Vermont, and the Northeast Bird Habitat Conservation Initiative for the upcoming Bird-friendly Forestry webinars focused on best practices in habitat restoration and forestry management for birds in New England, with a focus on at-risk species.

 Steve Hagenbuch, Senior Conservation Biologist and Forester at Audubon Vermont, will present four interactive sessions that will cover different topics such as habitat requirements and management practices, bird-related forestry strategies for landowners, foresters, and conservation partners, and a review of the various technical and financial resources available to support habitat management and conservation.
-Continuing Forestry Education Credits (CFEs) are pending for each webinar through the Society of American Foresters.
+Continuing Forestry Education Credits (CFEs) are available for webinars #2, #3, and #4 through the Society of American Foresters.

 Register for individual sessions below.